juggernaut/juggernaut.github.io/_posts/2017-09-18-docker-setup-compose.markdown

 > When `docker-compose` up runs, if it finds any containers from previous runs, it copies the volumes from the old container to the new container.
 This process ensures that any data you’ve created in volumes isn’t lost.

  So imagine my surprise when I did a `docker-compose down && docker-compose up -d` and found out that the database schema I created earlier was lost!
-Turns out that volume data is only preserved for _named volumes_; since we didn't specify a named volume mount in the compose yaml, `docker-compose` creates a new anonymous volume each time the `db` container is started.
+Turns out that volume data is copied across runs only for _named volumes_; since we didn't specify a named volume mount in the compose yaml, `docker-compose` creates a new anonymous volume each time the `db` container is started.
 To remedy this, we'll mount a named volume.
 Additions are highlighted in bold: